top of page

 • Their soaps, candles, and stationery are giftable conversation starters.

-• Their shock factor makes them shareable - you either laugh, roll your eyes, or feel slightly offended.
+• Their shock factor makes them shareable.
+You either laugh, roll your eyes, or feel slightly offended.
 Either way, you remember.

 • They’ve built their success not on fragrance lists or fancy boxes, but on tone of voice.